-Wong is best known for his cityscapes of New York’s Chinatown and the Lower East Side, his championing of graffiti art as a legitimate art form, and his incorporation of homoerotic sensibilities into his paintings.
-His paintings manifest several recurring themes and motifs: firefighters, sign language, constellations, prison, Chinatown, bricks, tenement living, Nuyorican poetry, and Loisaida.
-His stylistic influences encompass an eclectic combination of pan-Asian art and culture (Tibetan and Chinese in particular), graffiti, comic books, tattoos, and the bold arcs and color-blocking of indigenous art.
-In addition to painting, Wong experimented with poetry and prose, which he recorded on long paper scrolls.
-One of his most significant artistic collaborations was that shared with poet and playwright Miguel Piñero.
+Martin Wong (1946-1999) was a Chinese American artist best known for legitimizing graffiti as an art form.
+Born in Portland, Oregon, he grew up in San Francisco’s Chinatown and, in 1968, graduated from Humboldt State University with a degree in studio art.
+Wong was part of the Bay Area’s performance art scene in the 1970s, but switched almost exclusively to painting upon moving to New York in the early 1980s.
+His best known works include cityscapes of New York’s Chinatown and the Lower East Side.
+He championed graffiti art as a legitimate art form, and incorporated homoerotic sensibilities into his paintings.
+Wong’s stylistic influences encompass an eclectic combination of pan-Asian art and culture (Tibetan and Chinese in particular), graffiti, comic books, and tattoos.
+In addition to painting, he experimented with poetry and prose, which he recorded on long paper scrolls.
+One of his most significant artistic collaborations was with poet and playwright Miguel Piñero.

 To learn more about the contents of the Martin Wong Papers, located at the NYU Fales Library & Special Collections, view the collection’s finding aid.